American University of Afghanistan: History

-The American University of Afghanistan (AUAF) is an internationally supported private, not-for-profit university located in Kabul, Afghanistan.
-Established in 2006, it provides modern, global standard education to its students.

 The first students of the American University of Afghanistan enrolled in March 2006.
 They began with classes to improve their English language and study skills.
 By September of that year, the university began offering its first credit-bearing undergraduate courses.
 The Professional Development Institute was also launched in the same year, providing adult professional courses and adult professional level programs.

 On June 8, 2008, Mrs. Bush announced an additional $40 million (USD) in funding for the subsequent five years.
 Funding will cover more than half of the university's operating expenses during that period, leaving the university to pursue private funding for the remainder of its operating expenses and for the development of its new campus.

-The university held its first commencement ceremony on May 26, 2011, awarding undergraduate degrees to 32 graduates.
-It held its fourth, and largest, graduation on December 5, 2014, where 180 undergraduate and graduate students graduated.
-On May 22, 2015, the university held its sixth commencement ceremony, honoring the class of 2015, at the university's International campus.
+The university held its first commencement ceremony in May 2011, awarding undergraduate degrees to 32 graduates.
+It held its fourth, and largest, graduation in December 2014, where 180 undergraduate and graduate students graduated.
+In May 2015, the university held its sixth commencement ceremony, honoring the class of 2015, at the university's International campus.
 The highlight of the ceremony was the presentation of the Doctorate of Humane Letters Honorary Degree to distinguished guest, former Afghan President Hamid Karzai, who also delivered the commencement address.

-Currently, more than 1,700 full and part-time students from all 34 provinces of Afghanistan are enrolled in the university, including 1,190 students in undergraduate and graduate program, and 950 students in certification courses.
-About 35.9% of students for Spring 2015 were women, and more than 85% of the students receive financial assistance.
+In 2019, more than 1,700 full and part-time students from all 34 provinces of Afghanistan are enrolled in the university, including 1,190 students in undergraduate and graduate program, and 950 students in certification courses.
+About 36% of students for Spring 2015 were women, and more than 85% of the students receive financial assistance.
 In an interview with Film Annex, Dr. C. Michael Smith, former President of the American University of Afghanistan stated that for the 2012–13 school year over 50% of the entering students were women.

 2014 Taliban attack

-Two employees were killed as a result of a Taliban gun and bomb attack on a popular restaurant in Kabul where the employees were dining in January 2014.
+Two employees were killed as a result of a Taliban gun and bomb attack on a restaurant in Kabul where the employees were dining in January 2014.
 Some 21 people reportedly died in the attack.

 2016

 August 7

 An American and Australian professor were kidnapped on 7 August 2016, by criminals dressed in Afghan National Police uniforms.
-A team of U.S. Special Forces later attempted to rescue them but failed.
+A team of U.S. Special Forces attempted to rescue them but failed.
 They were released 3 years later, in November 2019, in an exchange for three Taliban prisoners.

 August 24

 On the evening of August 24, 2016, three gunmen opened fire and detonated explosives on campus killing seven university students, one policeman, three security guards at the university, one university professor, and a guard from a neighboring school.
 Fraidoon Obaidi, chief of the Criminal Investigation Department of Kabul Police, said that they were able to kill the attackers.
-No group has yet claimed responsibility.
+No group claimed responsibility.